25 Red Fruits You Should Eat (With Pictures!)

 Muntingia is especially rich in potassium and calcium.

-Redcurrants have been a staple of Northern European cuisine for centuries.
+Redcurrants have been a staple of Central and Northern European cuisine for centuries.
 Their flavor is somewhere between raspberries and rhubarb.
-Still, they’re usually a little too sour to eat raw.
-But served with vanilla custard or ice cream – divine!
+You can eat them raw, though they are not as sweet as other type of berries.

 Papaya is a nutrient-rich source of healthy carbs and fiber.
 A single serving will provide 98% of the daily recommended intake of vitamin C, in addition to potassium and vitamin A.